ShaunGeraldOka/CS-231-Computer-Networks/Notes/chapter-4-mac.md

 ## 4.2 Multiple Access Protocols
 - algorithms for allocation

+### Collision prone  protocols
+1. ALOHA
+- Pure ALOHA
+    - collisions are frequent because transmission is anytime user want
+- Slotted ALOHA
+    - time slot exists so not all the time a user can send only when a time slot has started
+2. CSMA
+- **persistence in listening and sending after**

+### Collision-Free protocols
+1. Bit Map Protocol
+2. Token Passing
+3. Binary Countdown

+### Wireless LAN Protocols

+- MACA
+    - rts
+    - cts

+# END OF MODULE 4
+# EXTRA INFO
 ## 4.3 ETHERNET
 - IEEE 802.3
 - real system using channel allocation